react-declarative/react-declarative/docs/Readme.md

 ## Key Features

-1. **Field Configuration** : Fields are configured using an object implementing the `IField` interface, defining the field type, structure, and other properties.
+1. **Field Configuration** : Fields are configured using an array of objects implementing the `IField` interface, defining the field type, structure, and other properties.

 > Link to [the demo](https://jsfiddle.net/tripolskypetr/0pywxmsk/)